heffrey78/ProductivityApp/README.md

    - Don't rely on in-memory state for production features
    - Always implement proper persistence from the start

+4. **Database Connection Issues**
+   - If you see "failed to save note" or "failed to load note" intermittently:
+     * Check for multiple `SQLite.openDatabaseAsync()` calls across services
+     * Ensure all services use `dbConnection` from `DatabaseConnection.ts`
+     * Verify multi-step operations are wrapped in transactions
+   - Race conditions occur when services access the database simultaneously

 ### Recommended Development Workflow

 1. **Before Making Database Changes:**